 Working this way is a lot of fun—and it means the times we get to spend together, all in the same place, are extra special.

-Not only did the retreat give us a full week to work (and play) together as a team, it also gave us some time all together to reflect on the future of retreats as we continue to grow rapidly.
-(We have 10+ open roles right now!)
+Not only do team retreats give us a full week to work (and play) together as a team, they also give us some time all together to reflect on the future of retreats as we continue to grow.
+(Our open roles are listed here.)

 - Lake Tahoe, California